Discover Iranian culture traditions, Persian values, and rich celebrations with vibrant history and hospitality.

 What makes Iranian culture unique?

-Its combination of ancient Persian heritage, strong family values, hospitality, and a deep relationship with poetry, art, and symbolism in celebrations.
+Its combination of ancient Persian heritage, strong family values, hospitality, and a deep connection to poetry and symbolism.

 Why is Nowruz important in Iranian culture?

-Nowruz marks renewal and the start of spring and is celebrated through family gatherings, symbolic rituals, and cultural traditions like the Haft-Sin table.
+Nowruz represents renewal and the start of spring, celebrated through family gatherings and symbolic rituals.

 What happens on Yalda Night?

-Families gather on the longest night of the year to share fruit and sweets, tell stories, and often read poetry such as Hafez.
+Families gather on the longest night of the year to share fruit, read poetry, and spend time together.

 Conclusion